openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="backup-and-restore"></a>Backup and Restore</h3>

 OpenEBS volume can be backed up and restore along with application using OpenEBS velero plugin.
-It helps for taking backup of OpenEBS volumes and then restoration of the data whenever it needed.
+It helps the user for taking backup of OpenEBS volumes to a thrid party storage location and then restoration of the data whenever it needed.
 The steps for taking backup and restore is given [here](/docs/next/backup.html).